1

 Sunday Liturgies During Lent

 the Liturgy for every Sunday of the Great Fast is that of St. Basil the Great.
 This liturgy begins on page 101 of our pew books, and contains the older, more penitential prayers suited for the Lenten Season.
 Confessions are heard before every Sunday Liturgy and every Friday Presanctified Liturgy.
 Please make your canonically required confession during the Lenten Season, but preferably before Wednesday of Holy Week.
-There are six weeks in the fast—don’t wait till the last minute.
-Confession should be occurring on a semi-regular basis, anyway.
+Please don’t wait till the last minute!
+Confessions should be occurring on a semi-regular basis, anyway.
 To those few people who habitually contact Fr.
 Elijah and want to go to confession on Good Friday or Holy Saturday, pay attention: the answer is no—you have time, get it done before then!

 2